Pregnancy: A major Risk Factor for Hemorrhoids

 - Pregnancy increases your risk of having hemorrhoids because the pressure in your pelvic area increases as your baby develops.

-- The improving size of your youngster puts pressure on the organs and the blood vessels that pass through in your pelvic area.
+- The improving size of your youngster puts pressure on the internal organs and the blood vessels that pass through in your pelvic area.

 - This increase pressure hinders circulation to the lower part of the body, decreasing the blood flow in this area.